lewisj576/FlyMate/README.md

  *** Prototype of a hybrid ROS drone architecture ***

-- Install the Flymate project within catkin_ws folder
+- Install the Flymate project within catkin_ws src folder
 - Ensure you are in the catkin_ws dir before trying to run main.py
 - Once in catkin_ws dir, run "catkin_make" and "source devel/setup.bash"
 - Then run main.py, create account or login with test account (username: admin, password: admin)